usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

     ],
 ```

-Here we can see the `import` object inside an example OSCAL Profile.
+Here we can see the `import` object inside an example OSCAL profile.
 {{% /tab %}}
 {{% tab %}}